john-org/2-react-Intro/readme.md

 };
 ```

-The form should now empty on submit.
+The form fields should now be empty after submitting.

 ## Removing Pirates